techhat/openrecipeformat/doc/topics/tutorials/validating-recipe.rst

 The Open Recipe Format is, like other formats, a well-structured format that is capable of being parsed by machines.
 To help with ensuring that a recipe follows the :ref:`orf`, the project includes a JSON schema file.
-You can read more about what JSON Schema is `here <https://json-schema.org/>`_, but the gist of it is that gist of it is a highly structured file that can be used by tools to automatically validate your recipes.
+You can read more about what JSON Schema is `here <https://json-schema.org/>`_, but the gist of it here is that it is a highly structured file that can be used by tools to automatically validate your recipes.

 The schema for ORF can be found within our GitHub repository in the `./schema.json <https://github.com/techhat/openrecipeformat/blob/master/schema.json>`_